A survey of open networking standards, part 4: OpenFlow

 OpenFlow: A protocol for managing traffic and enabling SDN orchestration

 Despite its prominence, OpenFlow isn’t the only protocol for SDN, nor is it sufficient on its own to qualify as SDN.
-Instead, it is, as Steve Evans pointed out for ComputerWeekly a while back, that enables the key abstractions and programmability essential to SDN.
+Instead, it is, as Steve Evans pointed out for ComputerWeekly a while back, a building block for an SDN architecture that enables the key abstractions and programmability essential to SDN.

 At the most fundamental level, OpenFlow centralizes packet switching control, replacing the proprietary software that controls where each switch sends packets on most networks.
 It is based on a flexible flow field, rather than simple destination-matching based, and it is designed to be a standard communications interface between the forwarding and control planes within SDN.
 With OpenFlow it is possible to not only decouple forwarding and control, but also software and hardware as well as physical and logical configurations.